tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 Sequencer.

 * esw-ocs-impl -
-This module consists of the core implementation of a Sequencer, the actor, which is `SequencerBehaviour` (Sequencer Actor), Engine and SequencerData.
+This module consists of the core implementation of a Sequencer, the actor, which is `SequencerBehavior` (Sequencer Actor), Engine and SequencerData.

 * esw-ocs-app -